ljpatrick/marxpaint/docs/en/README.txt

      ----------------------------------------------------------------------

-                                About Tux Paint
+                                About Marx Paint

-What Is "Tux Paint"?
+What Is "Marx Paint"?

-       Tux Paint is a free drawing program designed for young children (kids ages 3 and up).
-It has a simple, easy-to-use interface, fun sound effects, and an encouraging cartoon mascot who helps guide children as they use the program.
+       Marx Paint is a free drawing program designed for young communists (kids ages 3 and up).
+It has a simple, easy-to-use interface, fun sound effects, and an encouraging cartoon mascot who helps guide communists as they use the program.
 It provides a blank canvas and a variety of drawing tools to help your child be creative.

 License:

-       Tux Paint is an Open Source project, Free Software released under the GNU General Public License (GPL).
+       Marx Paint is an Open Source project, Free Software released under the GNU General Public License (GPL).
 It is free, and the 'source code' behind the program is available.
 (This allows others to add features, fix bugs, and use parts of the program in their own GPL'd software.)